n-elia/algorand-beaker-example/README.md

 ## How to: run tests over the smart contract

+### Make GitHub run the tests for you

+An automated GitHub Actions workflow is stored into `.github/workflows/tests.yml`.
+It contains two jobs, which will be run in parallel.
+\
+Both of them will:

+- set up an Ubuntu 22.04 environment
+- clone this repository and the sandbox submodule
+- install Python 3.10 and this project's dependencies
+- set up and run the sandbox

+Then, one will compile the smart contracts into TEAL code, while the other one will execute the tests using the Makefile in repository root.

+Both the jobs will upload some artifacts.
+The former will upload the TEAL code, while the latter will upload the test report.
+Artifacts are stored for 90 days.

+The workflow is executed on each push or pull request.
+However, you can request an execution manually, by going into the "Actions" tab, selecting "Smart contract tests" and clicking on "Run workflow".
+Then, you can monitor the execution and, at the end of the run, download the artifacts.

 ### Run tests using sandbox in dev configuration

 Tests are implemented using the `pytest` test framework for Python.